quarkme84/qksplot/docs/_sources/hist.rst.txt

 	h2.fill(valX, valY)

-Now, the :py:meth:`fill <rootplots.hist.HistND.fill>` method automatically searches the bin on the first axis (alternatively called X-axis) that can contain the value *valX* and the bin on the second axis (aka called Y-axis) that can contain the value *valY* and adds 1 to the counter of the bin.
+Now, the :py:meth:`fill <qksplot.hist.HistND.fill>` method automatically searches the bin on the first axis (alternatively called X-axis) that can contain the value *valX* and the bin on the second axis (aka called Y-axis) that can contain the value *valY* and adds 1 to the counter of the bin.

 .. note::
 	You may wonder: since there are bins on X-axis and bins on Y-axis which bin its actually filled?